househappy/dev-blog-legacy/source/_posts/2014-12-18-engineering-teams.markdown

 Nestled in heart of Portland's Pearl district, the Househappy office is close to a large number of restaurants, bars, coffee shops, food carts, and a Whole Foods grocery store.
-The interior is well-designed and comfortable.
+The interior is beautifully designed and comfortable.
 It includes three lounge areas and a café-style area with small tables and a bar.
 The biggest meeting room features a Nintendo Wii U which gets a frequent workout.